 The Applicant can pay the consideration for inward supplies by way of setting off book debt.
 The GST Act and rules made there under does not restrict the recipient from claiming the input tax credit when consideration is paid through book adjustment, subject to the conditions and restrictions as may be prescribed and in the manner specified in Sections 16 and 49 of the GST Act.

-IRIS Business, a leading name amongst the GST Suvidha Providers (GSP) in India, offers easy and efficient solutions for GST (IRIS Sapphire) and E-way bill (IRIS Topaz) compliance.
+IRIS Business, a leading name amongst the GST Suvidha Providers (GSP) in India, offers easy and efficient solution for GST (IRIS Sapphire) and E-way bill (IRIS Topaz) compliance.
 For a demo or to know further details please write to email@example.com.